-However, despite the attractions, we had to keep going because of that river crossing at Elliot Ridge.
+However, despite the attractions, we need to keep going because of a river crossing at Elliot Ridge.
 It has to be crossed at low tide.
 We imagine taking off our boots, holding our backpacks above our heads, struggling against the tide, sinking into the sand, stepping on a stingray or toadfish, possibly falling and getting everything wet.
-Soggy crackers and cheese for lunch are not an option.
-I even took my swimsuit in case the water is deep, and debated finding a rope to help ferry backpacks from one side to the other.
+I even have my swimsuit in case the water is deep, and debated bringing a rope to ferry backpacks from one side to the other.

-We arrive at Elliot Ridge.
-Oops, there’s a drought in progress so there’s no water at all flowing down the river to the sea.
+We arrive at Elliot Ridge and what a crushing disappointment.
+We forgot … there’s a drought in progress so no water at all flowing down the river to the sea.
 It’s merely a huge pile of rocks – not a skerrick of sand, stingrays or toadfish.
-Not even a hope of high tide even reaching up that far.
+Not even the hope of high tide reaching up that far.

 What a non-event.
-We climbed over the rocks to the other side and that was that.
+We climb over the rocks to the other side and that was that.
 Pah!

 WHO’S HAVING TROUBLE?

-Her backpack was donated by a kind male friend and it’s a good size.
-However, males don’t tend to have breasts (OK, I know a few males with breasts but this is because they’re overweight).
-A male backpack has a breast strap right across where the nipples are located (female straps are located higher up the chest).
+Kim’s backpack was donated by a kind male friend and it’s a good size.
+However, males don’t tend to have breasts (OK, so I know a few males with breasts but this is due to overweightedness).
+A male backpack has a breast strap right across the nipples whereas female straps are located higher up the chest.
 If you’ve got breasts, a man’s backpack just plain doesn’t work.